geoffreyangus/cs106r/notes/variables/variables.md

 <div class="aside" markdown="1">

-Now that you have learned about both booleans and strings, you may be wondering to yourself:
+Now that you have learned about both bools and strings, you may be wondering to yourself:

 > Why not just use strings that say "True" or "False" instead?

-Booleans are little guys that can only express two possibilities.
+Bools are little guys that can only express two possibilities.
 Strings can store almost anything.
-Therefore, booleans take up much less space in the computer.
+Therefore, bools take up much less space in the computer.
 Instead of storing a string of characters, the computer actually stores a 0 for a False value, and a 1 for a True value.

 </div>

-With booleans and the other variable classes in mind, you can begin to write programs capable of making decisions based on both present and past information.
+With bools and the other variable classes in mind, you can begin to write programs capable of making decisions based on both present and past information.
 In the next section, we will go over how variables interact with each other.